February 28th

 Meaning of the subhAShita:

 Anything that involves 'ahiṃsā' (non-violence) is decidedly deemed 'dharma' (virtue).
-Dharma has been expounded so that there is no violence amongst beings.
+Dharma has been expounded so that there is no violence among beings.

 Commentary:

 Violence in any shape or form is never approved of.
-Violence always sows bad seeds that deters the growth of beings.
-Hence, the definition of 'dharma' is very simple: that which does not involve violence!
+Violence always sows bad seeds that deter the growth of beings.
+Hence, the definition of 'dharma' is very simple—that which does not involve violence!

 The whole purpose of the expression and elucidation of 'dharma' is to protect beings from acts of violence.
-Otherwise, there would be no reason to have so many volumes of scriptures focusing on this topic!
+Otherwise, there would be no reason to have multitudes of scriptures, focusing on this topic!
 Even a carnivorous animal who kills other animals for food does not kill for entertainment; it only hunts when hungry.
 This is the way nature intended it to be.
 (Otherwise, herbivores would grow in multitudes and take over the entire planet!)
 If animals behave this way, nature certainly did not intend for humans to torture other life forms for recreation.

 When God created humans, He generated in their hearts a sense of right from wrong, good from bad, and violence from non-violence.
 Dharma is that which the heart says is right, good, and non-violent!
 Inherently, a human's heart will not approve of violence towards other forms of life.

-There is an inner voice that at times may sound feeble, but is firm and undeterred.
-One needs to heed to the little inner voice!
+There is little inner voice that may sound feeble at times but is firm and undeterred.
+One needs to heed that conscience!

 pada vigrahaH: